mosip/mimoto/README.md

 ### Install

-1. Execute Onboarder install
+1. Execute Onboarder install script

 ```
 cd partner-onboarder
 ./install.sh
 ```
-* During the execution of the 'install.sh' script, a prompt appears requesting information for the S3 bucket, including its name and URL.
+* During the execution of the `install.sh` script, a prompt appears requesting information for the S3 bucket, including its name and URL.
 * Once the job is completed, log in to S3 and check the reports.
 There should not be any failures.

-2. Execute mimoto install
+2. Execute mimoto install script

 ```
 cd helm/mimoto